ocupop/refed-website/src/_states/arizona.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits located in Arizona whose use of the crop is related to their tax-exempt status
   animal_feed:
-    overview: Arizona allows the feeding of animal-derived waste to swine provided that it has been properly heat-treated and fed by a licensed facility.
-All other waste may be fed to swine without heat-treatment.
-Individuals may feed household garbage to their own swine without heat-treating it and without a permit.
-    summary:
-    link_url:
     legislation:
       - title: Ariz.
 Rev. Stat. §§ 3-2661–69 (2015)
         animals_covered: Swine